 Making the Roux for Gumbo

 Making the roux for gumbo is probably the most complicated and the most essential step of the recipe if you want to make your gumbo from scratch.
 I recommend leaving everything else, and concentrating on this one task till it’s over.
 A roux is a base thats usually created with oil/butter and flour.
-A roux for bechamel sauce (white sauce) is usually light in colour where the flour is cooked in butter for a minute or two.
+A roux for bechamel sauce (white sauce) is usually light in color where the flour is cooked in butter for a minute or two.
 But for a gumbo, equal parts of fat and flour are cooked for anywhere between 20-30 minutes.
 I prefer the 20 minute roux.
 Start by heating oil or butter (I used a combination) and adding flour.
-Keep stirring the flour fairly regularly so that it doesn’t stick to the bottom or start burning – its important to keep moving it around, till it changes colour from light to a deep golden brown (like the colour of peanut butter).
+Keep stirring the flour fairly regularly so that it doesn’t stick to the bottom or start burning – its important to keep moving it around, till it changes color from light to a deep golden brown (like the color of peanut butter).
 For me, this happened at the 20 minute mark.
-You can take it farther and cook it for 30 minutes to get a deep milk chocolate colour but the gumbo tends to be thinner in that case.
-Here’s how the colour will change (these are just screenshots from the video I made to demonstrate this recipe and I recommend you watch the video for detailed instructions).
+You can take it farther and cook it for 30 minutes to get a deep milk chocolate color but the gumbo tends to be thinner in that case.
+Here’s how the color will change (these are just screenshots from the video I made to demonstrate this recipe and I recommend you watch the video for detailed instructions).